 These beautiful little yellow berries contain a veritable feast of vitamins and minerals, including vitamins A, B, C, E, and K, carotenoids, flavonoids, free amino acids, fatty acids, unsaturated oils and more.
 You can use them to make wine, as a replacement for lemon in fish dishes and even as an ingredient in your desserts.

 They can be a little tricky to find and identify, and even harder to harvest so make sure you read up about them before you go searching.

 We don’t know about you, but we all tried raw crab apples when we were younger and they were gross.
 They’re dry and sour, but they can be used to make the most delicious crab apple jelly.
 They aren’t just a one-trick pony, however, they are also a key ingredient in cider if you don’t have access to cooking apples, and can be used to make a delicious apple infused vodka.

 A plethora of rose species live wild in British hedgerows, leaving behind their bright pink hips in the autumn.
 They have a subtle flavour and can be used to make rose hip syrup, which is full of vitamin C and was even used during the war when citrus fruits were hard to come by.
 The syrup is a great addition to desserts, cocktails or even just on its own!

 5) Wild Plums

 The best ingredient in the hedgerow for gin making.
 The sloe is a sour but delicious snack straight from the bush too, although it is too much for some people!
-If eating them raw isn’t for you, sloe gin is the perfect recipe for you.
-Mixed with plenty of sugar and left to mature for a few months, then brought out again when things are cold, served slightly warm, it is the perfect winter treat.
+If eating them raw isn’t for you, sloe gin will be the perfect recipe for you.
+Mixed with plenty of sugar and left to mature for a couple of months, then brought out again when the weather gets really cold in January.
+Serve it slightly warm for the perfect winter treat.

 Don’t forget to share your favourite recipes and foraging spots with us on social media, we love to see them.